barneyhill/sitlabs/writing/biorxiv.md

 # 🔶 [Scientific Interface & Tooling Lab](../)
 ## How to download bioRxiv on a budget

 bioRxiv hosts a S3 bucket containing all deposited preprint articles.
-This bucket is "requester pays" which unfortunately means you'll be paying $0.09 per GB downloaded.
+This bucket is "requester pays" which unfortunately means amazon will charge $0.09 per GB downloaded.
 As the entire bucket is ~6TB the total cost to download would be $500+.
 To avoid this we will first download the files to a machine hosted in EC2 (no egress) and then filter down the articles to plain-text before downloading.
 By keeping only the plain-text data we can massively reduce the size of the data to download affordably.

 To download the data I used `i7ie.3xlarge` ($1.56/hour) which offers sufficient network and storage bandwidth to download at 2.5GB/s with 7.5TB of disk space.